Fetal Medicine Unit

 The RVI is the North East’s centre for highly specialist care should complications arise before, during or after your birth.

-So in the unlikely event that your baby does have a serious health problem, you will receive all the expert advice and support you need to help you make any decisions you might need to make.
+In the unlikely event that your baby does have a serious health problem, you will receive all the expert advice and support you need to help you make any decisions necessary.

 Your doctor and midwife will also help you prepare for the special care your baby might need after being born or, in very rare cases, for delicate surgery before (intrauterine) or after birth.